 Residency Fair

 Each exhibit booth costs $900 and includes one free conference registration for your program.
-We encourage as many faculty and residents from your program to register for the conference and participate in the sessions and networking events.
-Each additional registrant from your program at the fair will qualify for a discounted rate.
+Each additional physician registrant from your program at the fair will receive a discounted rate.
+The Residency Fair is scheduled for Saturday, September 12, 2026, from 3:30 PM to 6:00 PM (EDT).

 Exhibiting Program Refund Policy: